mo-hamedaziz/infra-automation-with-vagrant/README.md

-# infra-automation-with-vagrant
-A comprehensive DevOps project that explores infrastructure automation through configuration as code with Vagrant, server configuration management using Ansible, application containerization with Docker, and container orchestration with Docker Swarm.
+# DevOps Infrastructure Automation with Vagrant